-This is a description of the Web of Science: Citation Databases from Thomson Reuters citation visualisation tool called the citation map.
+This is a description of the Web of Science: Citation Databases from Thomson citation visualisation tool called the citation map.

 A citation map is a graphical representation that shows the citation relationships (cited references and citing articles) between a paper and other papers using various visualization tools and techniques.

 Using citation mapping, you can analyze which researchers are citing your papers.
 You can also choose to organize and color code the results by author, year, journal title, subject category, and more.

 You can also set up a graphical representation of the papers that you have cited in a published work.
 You can then choose to organize and color code the results by author, year, journal title, subject category, and more.

 From a Full Record page, click the citation map link to go to the citation map start page where you can begin to create your citation map.

 The citation map is generated and displayed in a three-panel window.